 As used herein, the "Company", "we", "us", "our", or "ConvaTec" means ConvaTec Healthcare B S.à.r.l. ("CHB") and its subsidiaries, except as expressly indicated or unless the context otherwise requires.
-The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") should be read in conjunction with our unaudited condensed consolidated financial statements and notes thereto, prepared in accordance with United States ("U.S.") generally accepted accounting principles in the United States of America ("GAAP") for the interim period ended March 31, 2015 (the "unaudited Condensed Consolidated Financial Statements").
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") should be read in conjunction with our unaudited condensed consolidated financial statements and notes thereto, prepared in accordance with United States ("U.S.") generally accepted accounting principles ("U.S. GAAP") for the interim period ended September 30, 2015 (the "unaudited Condensed Consolidated Financial Statements").
 This MD&A should also be read in conjunction with the annual MD&A and the audited consolidated financial statements and notes thereto prepared in accordance with U.S. GAAP that are contained in our Annual Report for the year ended December 31, 2014 (the "2014 Annual Report").
 The 2014 Annual Report is available on our website.